 A typical roof restoration costs around $3,000, which might sound like a lot, but compared to the $20,000+ cost of a new roof, it’s a smart investment.
 Plus, it prevents unnecessary waste and extends the life of your roof by 5–7 years.

 Many roofers won’t have this conversation because replacing a roof is easier and more profitable for them.
-But at Keeney Home Services, we do what’s best for the homeowner, knowing that when the time comes for a full replacement, our customers will trust us to do it right.
+But at Larson & Keeney Home Services, we do what’s best for the homeowner, knowing that when the time comes for a full replacement, our customers will trust us to do it right.

 The Surprising Cause of Roof Leaks: It’s Not What You Think